zextras/tech-doc/source/carbonio/_management/restorestrategies.rst

 .. grid::
    :gutter: 3

-   .. grid-item-card:: Via the Administration Zimlet
+   .. grid-item-card:: Via the Administration Console
       :columns: 6

       A Restore on New Account can be used in two scenarios:

       #.
-Running Restore from the ``Accounts`` tab in the Zimbra
+Running Restore from the ``Accounts`` tab in the
          Administration Console allows you to operate on users currently existing on the server.

       #.
 If you need to restore a deleted user, please proceed to Restore
-         via the Administration Zimlet.
+         via the Administration Console.

       In either case, go to the **Account List**, then follow these directions.